iQuHACK/2021_QuAndes/README.md

 ## Motivation

 ## Description
+In this game, you will be playing as a frog agaings a primitive AI bot.
+Your goal is to advance through the map advoiding cars that may crash you and staying on the logs when you are surrounded by water.
+You will win points as you go up in the map and you will lose all your points and go back to the end when your frogg crashes a car or goes into the water.
+However, there are

 ### Elements and rules
 * Map: This is the place where frogs and qubits coexist.
 It contains cars that you must avoid at all costs!